DITOVA84/DITOVA84/README.md

 <br />

 <!--Start Intro-->
-<p align="left">I am a systems engineering student, and a platzi student focused on being a developer with Java learning and I currently have knowledge of Html, CSS and JavaScript.. </p>
+<p align="left">I am a systems engineering student, and a platzi student focused on being a developer with Java learning and I currently have knowledge of Html, CSS and JavaScript .. </p>

 - ✨ Student of Systems Engineer
 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
 - I am developing knowledge in Java and I want to be a developer but focus on the DevOps profile.
-- 🏙 A lifetime insider and Mentor at [Exercism]().
 - 💁‍♂️ Volunteer MOD at **Dev Community**.
-- ✍ I write technical blogs, You can visit my blog site at [DEV](https://dev.to/dev_kiran).
 - ❤ Contributing to Open Source.
-- 💻 Visit my [Portfolio](https://kiran1689.github.io) for more details about me.
+- 💻 Visit my [Portfolio](xxxx) for more details about me.
 <!--End Intro-->

 <!--Profile Count Badge-->